Real financial scenarios. Real outcomes.

 President and Founder

 Meaghan has a background in finance and over 7 years experience working on Bay Street as a trader for major banks & financial institutions.
-She has a passion for financial capacity building, the Capital Markets and Indigenous issues.
+She has a passion for financial capacity building, the Capital Markets and the growing Indigenous economy.
 She is focused on making a major social impact while building a strong company.